Democratic Republic Of The Congo Travel Information

 A 10 percent service charge is included in restaurant and hotel bills and further tipping is unnecessary.
 In general, tipping ( Mahtabish, meaning 'something extra') is expected.

-The east and north east of the DRC can be insecure and travellers should be cautious if travel to the region is necessary, particularly near the borders with Uganda and Rwanda.
+The east and north east of the DRC are insecure and travellers should be cautious if travel to the region is necessary, particularly near the borders with Uganda and Rwanda.
 There is a high level of street crime and armed robbery, particularly in Kinshasa, where armed gangs or criminals posing as plain-clothes policemen regularly attack foreigners.

 Security officials have also been known to arrest foreigners and demand payment for their release.
 Do not display valuables on your person, walk the streets alone, or carry large amounts of money, and keep car doors and windows locked.
 Demonstrations and political gatherings should be avoided.
 Boats and ferries are poorly maintained and have low safety standards.